Jobs in the Creative Industries Take a Big Step Forward in California

 “What we saw is that the overall health in our economy is good and the creative economy is such an important component of that,” said Somjita Mitra, the director of the LAEDC’s Institute for Applied Economics, who was the principal author of the report.
 She noted that 50 percent of the creative jobs in California require at least a bachelor’s degree to enter a profession, which means they are highly skilled professions that pay much more than the minimum wage.

-Bruce Ferguson, president of the Otis College of Art and Design, pointed out that taking into account the trickle-down effect of the jobs, the creative economy generated 1.6 million jobs, directly and indirectly, with workers earning $141.5 billion.
+Bruce Ferguson, president of the Otis College of Art and Design in Los Angeles, pointed out that taking into account the trickle-down effect of the jobs, the creative economy generated 1.6 million jobs, directly and indirectly, with workers earning $141.5 billion.

 In Orange County, the wages for the fashion industry were slightly different.
 Fashion designers earn about $60,000 a year and patternmakers make nearly $68,000, according to the Otis report.